MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 ### Simple offline example

-This example creates a very simple app to capture the name and picture of items you have around you while offline, storing the results in the device's local storage for later use.
-Since it uses **LoadData** and **SaveData** that do not run on the web, you must have a device with you to work through this example.
+This example creates a very simple app to capture the name and picture of everyday items while offline.
+It stores the information in the device's local storage for later use, allowing the app to close or the device to restart without losing data.

+You must have a device to work through this example as it uses **LoadData** and **SaveData** that do not function on the web.

 1. Create a blank canvas app with a tablet layout.
+For more details read [creating an app from a template](../get-started-test-drive.md) and select **Tablet layout** under **Blank app**.

 1. Add a [**Text input**](../controls/control-text-input.md) control and a [**Camera**](../controls/control-camera.md) control and arrange them roughly as shown:
     > [!div class="mx-imgBorder"]